-During the exertions of walking or riding along the trail you might need some sustenance.
-About half way along trail you will come across the Hot Chocolate Sparrow which we highly recommend as they serve a very tasty snacks, ice creams and coffee / tea.
+During the exertions of walking or riding along the trail, you might need some sustenance.
+About halfway along the trail, you will come across the Hot Chocolate Sparrow which we highly recommend as they serve very tasty snacks, ice creams and coffee/tea.

-Traveling up the Cape Cod peninsula there is interesting stop off to visit an important historical site.
+Travelling up the Cape Cod peninsula there is an interesting stop off to visit an important historical site.
 The Marconi Wireless Station, Wellfleet, is where in the early 20th Century Marconi built a wireless station.
-In 1903 a 48 word message was transmitted from this site (from Theodore Roosevelt) to England (Podhulu in Cornwall) for the attention of King Edward VII.
-Unfortunately, due to coastal erosion the original site was claimed by the sea but the there is the memorial plaque.
+In 1903 a 48-word message was transmitted from this site (from Theodore Roosevelt) to England (Podhulu in Cornwall) for the attention of King Edward VII.
+Unfortunately, due to coastal erosion, the original site was claimed by the sea but there is the memorial plaque.

-En route we pulled off the highway and went to the National Seashore Park visitor center at the Province Lands.
-This center is smaller than the one at Salt Ponds but has a great lookout point across the dunes.
+En route, we pulled off the highway and went to the National Seashore Park visitor centre at the Province Lands.
+This centre is smaller than the one at Salt Ponds but has a great lookout point across the dunes.
 Well worth the stop.

 Post the cultural experience of the dunes we went into Provincetown – which was a very different experience indeed.
 By this time the rain had started to abate.
 Not exactly the place we expected it to be.
 The town was extremely touristy, with a lot of eateries and gift shops.
-The town itself is has its quaint aspects and some of the buildings are elegant – at the same time there are some shops with tacky frontages.
-There are also plenty of art shops and galleries and by all accounts there is a resident community of artistic types.
+The town itself has its quaint aspects and some of the buildings are elegant – at the same time, there are some shops with tacky frontages.
+There are also plenty of art shops and galleries and by all accounts, there is a residential community of artistic types.
 We had lunch in a South African oriented restaurant which had a selection of food from around the world – they even had such delicacies as Marmite, Smarties and HP sauce of sale (much of this will not mean much to anyone who has not lived in the UK).
-For the rest of the afternoon we strolled around the town and were amazed by the strange collection of people wondering the street – reminded us very much of Brighton (a south coast town in England).
+For the rest of the afternoon, we strolled around the town and were amazed by the strange collection of people wandering the street – reminded us very much of Brighton (a south coast town in England).

 Hyannis is a busy little town and in the summer I would imagine gets very busy as it is the port for the ferries out to the islands of Martha’s Vineyard and Nantucket.